Chapter 2 Medieval Japan

 The author will discuss medieval Japan and feudalism in turn, but the term feudalism will no longer be used.
 Instead of feudalism, this book uses the word ‘divisionism.’
 Divisionism is a term coined by the author.
 This is because the term feudalism has many different interpretations, and its meaning is very vague.
 By comparison, the term “divisionism” is simple and inorganic, rejecting nuance and suitable for the construction of theory.
 This word expresses the state of the medieval era in a concise and substantive manner.

 The samurai triumphed four times against the dynasty.
 One was the appointment of military governors and lords (1185).
 The Kamakura shogunate dispatched samurai from Kanto to various regions to maintain public order as military governors, and as lords to manage manors and collect taxes.
 The former was called shugo, and the latter jito.
 By Yoritomo who quelled the coup d'etat, the ancient king was forced to accept this policy on the pretext of restoring public order throughout the state.
 It was a bold intervention into the regional governance of the ancient dynasty.
 The result was dual administrations.
 This was because there were already officials dispatched by the dynasty and administrators of the manor lords in various places, and they were working.
 Naturally, the two competed for the same job.
 It was a clash between the local rule of the dynasty and the local rule of the shogunate.
 This confrontation ended in a definitive samurai victory.
-This was because the samurai drove king and aristocrats away using force.
-The dynasty repeatedly protested to the shogunate against this tyranny, but this ultimately ended in vain.
+This was because the samurai drove ynastic officials and tax collectors of manor lords away from the manors using force.
+The dynasty repeatedly protested to the shogunate against this wickedness, but this ultimately ended in vain.
 The dynasty’s local rule was gradually being eroded.

 Chronology of Medieval Japan